vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/pulmonary/pulmonary-inhaler-therapy.md

 - Nebulizers

+    - Bronchodilators
+        -Short-acting beta agonist (SABA): beta-2 agonism of bronchial smooth muscle for bronchodilation; also decreases mast cell mediator release).
+Ex: albuterol, levalbuterol
+        - Long-acting begat agonist (LABA): same as SABA but have lipophilic side changes that allow longer binding and slow onset of action.
+Ex: formoterol, salmeterol, olodaterol

+- Corticosteroids (budesonide, fluticasone, mometasone): suppress airway inflammation

-    - Saline
+- Anticholinergics
+    - COPD and asthma exacerbation: bronchodilation and secretion inhibition in acute setting
+    - Ipratropium (Atrivent) intermittent nebulizer or Ipratropium-ambuterol (Duo-Neb) intermittent or continuous nebulizer; long acting Yupelri (revefenacin)

-        - Hypertonic saline, NS, 3% and 7%.
-Can be used to thin secretions and produce deep cough in patients who need to expectorate as part of treatment.
+- Hypertonic saline, NS, 3% and 7%: Can be used to thin secretions and produce deep cough in pts who need to expectorate as part of treatment.
 For CF, chronic tracheostomy, NM weakness.
-No evidence for benefit in COPD.
+No evidence for benefit in COPD

-    - Enzymatic Agents

-        - Dornase alpha – Pulmozyme – “DNAse’ - enzyme that breaks down
-            polymerized DNA in high concentrations in CF airways, indicated specifically for patients with CF
+- Enzymatic Agents (Dornase alpha/Pulmozyme/DNAse): enzyme that breaks down polymerized DNA in high concentrations in CF airways; indicated specifically for CF pts

-    - Anticholinergics

-        - COPD exacerbation, asthma exacerbation – bronchodilation and secretion inhibition in acute setting

-        - Ipratropium (Atrovent) intermittent nebulizer or Ipratropium-albuterol (Duo-Neb) intermittent or continuous nebulizer

-    - Disulfide Disrupters
+- Disulfide disruptors
     - Sever disulfide bonds of glycoproteins in mucus, lowering its viscosity and making it more amenable to suction, expectoration
     - N-acetylcysteine (Mucomyst) - nebulized form available in “adult burn inhalation injury protocol” when search “mucomyst”

+- Prostacyclin (e.g. epoprostenol): Prostaglandin analog used for pulmonary hypertension.
+Requires Pulmonary approval.
+Largely used for rescue with refractory hypoxia in ARDS

-- Antibiotics
+## Antibiotics

-    - May be indicated in patients w/ CF, non-CF bronchiectasis, VAP as salvage therapy
+- May be indicated in pts with CF, non-CF bronchiectasis, VAP as salvage therapy

-    - Tobramycin – only nebulized antibiotic available at VUMC
+- Tobramycin: only nebulized antibiotic available at VUMC

-## Categories of inhaled medications

-- Short-acting beta agonist (SABA): beta-2 agonism of bronchial smooth muscle to achieve bronchodilation; also decrease mast cell mediator release.
-Ex: albuterol, levalbuterol

-- Long-acting beta agonist (LABA): - beta-2 agonists, same as SABAs but have lipophilic side chains that allow longer binding but also slow the onset of action.
-Ex: formoterol, salmeterol, olodaterol

-- Long-acting muscarinic antagonist (LAMA): - non-specific muscarinic receptor antagonists, leads to bronchodilation and reduced secretions.
-Ex: tiotropium, umeclidinium, glycopyrrolate

-- Inahled corticosteroid (ICS): - suppress airway inflammation.
-Ex: budesonide, fluticasone, mometasone
+- Pentamidine: nebulized antibiotic for PJP prophylaxis, given once/month

-## VUMC Inpatient Options
+## VUMC Inpt Options

-- SABA : Albuterol (Proventil/Ventolin/Proair) - MDI, neb, continuous
+- SABA : Albuterol (Proventil/Ventolin/Proair) - MDI, neb, continuous aerosol available
-    aerosol available

-- SABA/SAMA: Ipratropium-albuterol (Duo-Neb) - neb and continuous neb
+- SABA/SAMA: Ipratropium-albuterol (Duo-Neb) - neb and continuous neb available
-    available

 - LABA – only available in combination w/ ICS.
 LABA/ICS: vilanterol-fluticasone (Breo Ellipta), salmeterol-fluticasone (Advair Diskus/HFA)

 - LAMA: Tiotropium (Spiriva Respimat)

 - ICS: Budesonide inhaler (Pulmicort) or neb, fluticasone furoate (Arnuity Ellipta)

+- Triple therapies (Trelegy/Breztri) are NOT available inpt.
+Combine ICS/LABA with LAMA as replacement.